brownvc/Slant-CNN-Biases/README.md

 ## Abstract

-> Depth estimation is fundamental to 3D perception.
-This study investigates whether convolutional neural networks
+> Depth estimation is fundamental to 3D perception, and humans are known to have biased estimates of depth.
+> This study investigates whether convolutional neural networks
-> (CNN) can display the same biases as humans when predicting the sign of curvature and depth of surfaces under
+> (CNNs) can be biased when predicting the sign of curvature and depth of surfaces of textured surfaces under
 > different viewing conditions (field of view) and surface parameters (slant and texture irregularity).
-> This hypothesis is drawn from the idea that texture gradients described by local neighborhoods -- a cue identified
+> This hypothesis is drawn from the idea that texture gradients described by local neighborhoods—a cue identified
-> in human vision literature -- are also representable within convolutional neural networks.
+> in human vision literature—are also representable within convolutional neural networks.
 > To this end, we trained both unsupervised and supervised CNN models on the renderings of slanted surfaces with
 > random Polka dot patterns and analyzed their internal latent representations.
 The results demonstrated that the
-> unsupervised models replicate human biases well across all experiments, while supervised CNN models do not exhibit
+> unsupervised models have similar prediction biases as humans across all experiments, while supervised CNN models do not exhibit
 > similar biases.
 The latent spaces of the unsupervised models can be linearly separated into axes representing field
 > of view and optical slant.
 For supervised models, this ability varies substantially with model architecture and the
 > kind of supervision (continuous slant vs. sign of slant).
 Even though this study says nothing of any shared mechanism,